-I love wheat for fall weddings.
-It's a great filler for bouquets and looks super chic as a centerpiece, like pictured above!
+Wheat is a beautiful decorative choice for fall weddings.
+It’s a great filler for bouquets and looks super chic as a centerpiece, like pictured above!
 Dried wheat is pretty easy to get, and fairly inexpensive – plus it just adds that extra touch of rustic whimsy to any event.
-I love it paired with the burlap table runner, but would look great as a bouquet with a colored ribbon to match your wedding color scheme as well.
+Pair wheat stalks with a burlap table runner.
+Wheat also looks great in a bouquet with a colored ribbon to match your wedding color scheme as well.

 photo by Alice Hu Photography

-We love brooch bouquets because they feel so personal — especially if you use brooches that belong to family members.
-I've seen some bouquets made with pins given by each of the grandmothers from the couple's family and it's such a sweet and touching detail that it makes me tear up.
+Brooch bouquets feel so personal and special — especially if you use brooches that belong to family members.
+We’ve seen some bouquets made with pins given by each of the grandmothers from the couple’s family and it’s such a sweet and touching detail that it makes us tear up.
 They also make incredibly gorgeous mementos to keep to remember the wedding day.

 Felt is super versatile for crafting, and making flowers is no exception!
 We love these felt flower tutorials from our friend Jen over at Something Turquoise!
 Another great thing about using felt is that the resulting projects make such darling keepsakes!

 Veggies.
 Who knew they were pretty in addition to being delicious?
 Think leafy greens like kale- there are even some varieties that look like roses!
-Vegetables can make a great bouquet for an eco-friendly bride- I've even seen items like artichokes added into the mix!
-Maybe you could just eat it afterward – how's that for not being wasteful?
+Vegetables are a great eco-friendly wedding idea for couples who want to “go green” while saving green!
+We’ve even seen items like artichokes added into the mix.
+Maybe you could even eat them afterward – how’s that for not being wasteful? ?

-Okay, so technically babys breath is a type of flower, but these “fillers” are cheap and look super chic when used en masse.
-Versatile and perfect for anything from bouquets, centerpieces, hanging decor, etc. Baby's breath are really one of my favorites for weddings, so it's awesome that it's so inexpensive.
+Okay, so technically baby’s breath is a type of flower, but these “fillers” are cheap and look super chic when used en masse.
+Versatile and perfect for anything from bouquets, centerpieces, hanging decor, etc. Baby’s breath is really one of our favorites for weddings, so it’s awesome that it’s so inexpensive.

 Would you ever think that these are SILK flowers?
 If you love the idea of a traditional floral look for your wedding, consider using silk flowers instead.
 Not only do they give you the most realistic version possible, but after the big day you can always sell the blooms to another bride in need.